ilyurek/R-Works/README.md

-Some work with the R language..
+Some works with the R language..